calvingoc/The-Beazus-League/README.md

 ### Exceptions: </br>
 If a GM needs more graunlar time steps an issue must be opened before 10:55am with the requested interval for it to take effect. </br>
-*Daily steps will be honored  but
+*Daily steps will be honored but not if strung togeather excessively*

 ## Roster Moves: </br>